codecrafters-io/build-your-own-redis/stage_descriptions/lists-11-xj7.md

 # (Blocks for 0.5 seconds)
 ```

 If an element is not available on the list within this time, the server returns a [null array](https://redis.io/docs/latest/develop/reference/protocol-spec/#null-arrays) (`*-1\r\n`).
-If an element is pushed to the list before the timeout, the command unblocks and returns the list key and the popped element as a RESP array, just as in the previous stage.
+If an element is pushed to the list before the timeout, the command unblocks and returns the list key and the popped element as a RESP array, just like with previous stages.

 ### Tests